phalt/swapi/swapi/templates/docs.md

 **Attributes:**

 - ```name``` *string*
 -- The name of this vehicle.
-It's common name, such as "Sand Crawler" or "Speeder bike".
+The common name, such as "Sand Crawler" or "Speeder bike".
 - ```model``` *string*
 -- The model or official name of this vehicle.
 Such as "All-Terrain Attack Transport".
 - ```vehicle_class`` *string*